|Country:||United States of America (USA)|

 Purchase Falconer's Flight 7CS Hops

-Falconer's Flight 7CS hops are available to be purchased from multiple suppliers.
+Falconer's Flight 7CS hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Falconer's Flight 7CS Hops
+Origin and Geneology of the Falconer's Flight 7CS Hop

 A proprietary hop blend created by Hopunion.